Eco-friendly products and ideas for your garden or allotment plot.

 Sadenned by the destruction of the UK's natural habits?
 Here are just a few methods for encouraging more wildlife into your garden.

 When most people think of irrigation they think of giant industrial sprinklers in fields and, yes, these can be complex and expensive.
-But now irrigation system manufacturers have recognized that most people just want to take the hassle out of watering their garden, hanging baskets or greenhouse through a cheap, easy-to-use and efficient irrigation system.
+But now irrigation system manufacturers have recognised that most people just want to take the hassle out of watering their garden, hanging baskets or greenhouse through a cheap, easy-to-use and efficient irrigation system.

 We are all becoming increasingly worried about the effects of the agricultural chemicals on our food crops.
 Here are some natural solutions.